-The Future of Libraries: Do We Have 5 Years to Live?
+The Future of Libraries: Ours to Create, NOW!

-A two-day institute for CEOs, University/College Librarians, government and special library directors, and their senior staff, to get beyond the nostalgia, platitudes and cliches and explore the significant challenges facing library leaders.
-A unique program planned by and for public library CEOs/Directors and University Librarians and their senior staff, as well as special and government library directors and their staff.
+A full two-day institute for CEOs, University/College Librarians, government and special library directors, and their senior staff and managers, to get beyond the nostalgia, platitudes and cliches to explore the significant challenges facing library leaders.
+A unique program planned by and for public library CEOs/Directors, College and University Librarians and their senior staff, as well as special and government library directors and their staff.

 In a world filled with turbulent change, are libraries keeping pace?
 Are they innovating and engaging their communities with all the opportunities available?
 Are they choosing the right focus and priorities?
 Join us for spirited discussions and interactive problem-solving!

 Ken Haycock, Research Professor of Management & Organization, Marshall School of Business, University of Southern California, & Senior Partner, Ken Haycock & Associates Inc.